xavierfiechter/bitcoin-intro/README.md

 *Aim: Make and backup a bitcoin wallet*

 1. Download <a href="https://blockstream.com/green/" target="_blank">Blockstream Green wallet</a>.
-2. Make a new wallet and write down the 24 words presented to you.
+2. Make a new wallet and write down the 24 words presented to you using pen and paper.
 These 24 words act as a key to access your bitcoin.
-3. Make another copy of these words and put them both somewhere hidden/safe in your house.
+3. Make another copy of these words (again, using pen and paper) and put them both somewhere hidden/safe in your house.
 4. In green wallet, click receive and copy the address shown on screen, this can be done by clicking on the QR code.

 -----